CaMaschion/financas-simples/README.md

 # Finanças Simples

-APlicativo para organizar suas finanças!
+Aplicativo para organizar suas finanças!

 💰💰💰💰